Would you like to immerse yourself in the heart of German Lutheran country - and help others at the same time?

 Yes, runners are very welcome; however, be aware that there will not be a truck to carry packs from your start location to the finish.

-We will be offering a bus shuttle service between St Jakobi Lutheran Campus and Redeemer Lutheran School and the various starting points.
+We will be offering a bus shuttle service between Redeemer Lutheran School, St Hallett Winery, and St Jakobi Lutheran Campus.

-Sorry, no. If you have no one to collect you from Redeemer Lutheran School, then you can leave your car there in the morning and take the bus to the start location.
+Sorry, no. If you have no one to collect you from St Jakobi, then you can leave your car there in the morning and take the bus to the start location.

 If high temperature is forecast (35 Celsius or above) or if other extreme weather conditions are forecast (lightning, gale force winds), the Walk will be cancelled.
 You'll be informed at the start locations, via email, SMS and Facebook.

 There will be a First Aid officer on duty at different points along the trail and at the end.
 There is an emergency contact number provided.
-Please refer to the Walkers' Information below for what to do in an emergency.
+Please refer to the Walkers' Information below (available January 2020) for what to do in an emergency.

 Not a problem.
 Please have a look at: